Get in Touch with Our Writers to get the Help you Need and

 In first career episode, the author describes the project he did when he was studying Bachelor degree in Mining Engineering.
 The project’s name was “Advanced Mining Seismicity Processing”.
 The responsibilities of the author were:

-- To testing and analyzing strengths and weaknesses of each method
+To testing and analyzing the strengths and weaknesses of each method

-- To address potential for causing induced seismicity events through application of computing techniques for data mining, discovery, integration and analysis
+To address the potential for causing induced seismicity events through the application of computing techniques for data mining, discovery, integration and analysis

 Project Name: Sustainability Analysis of Copper Extraction and Processing Using LCA Methods